Frequency Lab

 Assistive toolkit for ear-split frequency experiments, paced breathing, and A/B outcome logging.
 Use this as a measurement workflow, not proof of mechanism.

-Ear-Split Audio Engine Randomized A/B Trials Masked Condition Mode CRV AOL/Reset Timers Pre/Post Delta Scoring Safety-first Protocol
+Ear-Split Audio Engine Randomized A/B Trials Masked Condition Mode Guided Gateway Trial CRV AOL/Reset Timers Pre/Post Delta Scoring Safety-first Protocol

 Lab Workflow